kip93/qmk-crkbd/README.md

 bought mine from [Keyhive](https://keyhive.xyz/corne) in a nice kit containing most of the basics.
 To that I had to add in the MCUs, a TRRS cable, 42 key switches and keycaps, and a USB-A to USB-C cable.

-Once you have everything you just have to put it all together.
+Once you have everything, you just have to put it all together.
 It is intuitive enough, but there is also a [handy-dandy build guide](https://github.com/foostan/crkbd/blob/master/corne-cherry/doc/v3/buildguide_en.md) that you can follow if needed.